telerik/kendo-ui-core/docs/intro/installation/prerequisites.md

 # JavaScript Prerequisites

+Kendo UI is a jQuery-based library that also supports AngularJS integration.

 ## jQuery

 The Kendo UI library is based on [jQuery](http://jquery.com/).
 All Kendo UI bundles include the corresponding minified jQuery library in the `js` directory.